 Movies from the ’80s hold a special place in all of our hearts, especially the teen genre led by none other than the totally rad John Hughes.
 But cultural norms were much different two decades ago, and even the most beloved films are laced with sexist jokes and scenarios that just don’t fly nowadays.

 Seriously, have you watched any of these movies recently?
 The stuff that flew over our heads back in the day sticks out like a sore thumb now.
+Take a look at some of the most egregiously sexist and inappropriate moments from ’80s movies.

 What is it with all the ’80s nerd movies?
 Revenge of the Nerds is rife with the sexual exploitation of women for entertainment value.
 For instance, the rape scene where a character poses as someone else to have sex with that person’s girlfriend is pretty horrible, and let’s not forget how the nerds broke into a sorority house, installed a hidden camera and then passed out nude pics of the women they had photographed.
 Gross… and totally illegal.